opalclient/sdk/README.md

 # sdk
-The Software Development Kit for custom Opal modules
+The Software Development Kit for Opal addons